UvA-FNWI/LaTeX/_posts/0000-05-01-bibliography.md

 <div class="example" markdown="0">
 C. Radin (2020). <i>Conway and aperiodic tillings </i>. https://arxiv.org/abs/2008.09085.
 </div> </li>
   <li> Trying to typeset <b>URL references</b> manually can be a source of endless frustration since URL's tend to be lengthy "words" that are likely to cause overfull lines, and also since URL's often contain special symbols (e.g., the "at" symbol "@", the tilde symbol "~", or an "underline", "_") which require special coding in order to get typeset correctly.
 For example, the tilde symbol is interpreted by TeX as a "hard" blank space.
-In order for it to be printed as a tilde symbol, one can escape it by a backslash (\~), or the math "twiddle" symbol $\sim$ in its place, but neither option is completely satisfactory.
-Fortunately, there is a package, url, that provides a painless way to typeset URL's.
+In order for it to be printed as a tilde symbol, one can escape it by a backslash (` \~`), or the math "twiddle" symbol ` $\sim$` in its place, but neither option is completely satisfactory.
+Fortunately, there is a package, ` url`, that provides a painless way to typeset URL's.
 To use this package available, simply add

 ```latex
 \usepackage{url}